How to Navigate Offers

 • Location: Establish the location(s) where you would realistically like to live and work.

-• Remote Work: Determine if you want to work at a remote-first organization, in a hybrid work space, or in-person.
+• Remote Work: Determine if you want to work at a remote-first organization, in a hybrid workspace, or in-person.

 • Career path: Consider how this position will impact your short-term and long-term career goals.